waywardgeek/subset_sum_crypto/README.md

 ```

 The main assumption for the security of this system is that solving these
-equations is hard for any subset of `b`.
+equations is hard for any subset of equations for `b`.
+Just how hard is this?
+If, for example, it is only as hard as DLP, then then we would need p to be
+2047 bits, making this scheme too slow to be of any use.

 The `k[i]` values are determined by the others, and are not random.
 Each
 equation introduces only 128 unknown bits, but gives us 256 bits of
-const4raint.
+constraint.
 There are a total of 1024 bits known on the left, and 1024
 unknown bits on the right.
 Any solution to these equations can be verified by
 testing on one more.

 No matter how many of these equations we try to solve simultaneously, there are
 always two more unknown variables than equations.
 Otherwise, these would form
 Diophantine equations by adding these together.
 Instead, if we think of the
-unknowns as individual boolean variables, we have 1024 unknonw variables, and
+unknowns as individual Boolean variables, we have 1024 unknown variables, and
 1024 equations constraining them, if we write the equation for each bit of the
 `b` values.